 A1.3.1.4ter To bring new perspectives in leading the WPs and to provide opportunities for different competent candidates to serve in these appointed capacities, the maximum number of terms in office for WP Chairs shall be two, extendable to three if circumstances necessitate.3

+A1.3.1.5

+[Editor’s note: The paragraph above should instead be included in Resolution ITU-R 2 (if not already) as it directly concerns CPM work undertaken in preparation with WRC and RRC.
+Canada is of the view that all matters specifically related to CPM and its activities should be contained in Resolution ITU-R 2 and that duplicating such material across ITU-R Resolutions should be avoided to maintain consistency and ensure ease of future updates.]

-A1.3.1.5 When WPs, Joint Working Parties (JWPs), TGs or Joint Task Groups (JTGs) (defined in § A1.3.2) are assigned preparatory studies on matters to be considered by WRCs or RRCs (see Resolution ITU-R 2), the work should be coordinated by the relevant SGs, WPs, JWPs and TGs or JTGs.When preparing ITU-R recommendations and reports to be referenced in the CPM Report, WPs, JWPs, TGs or JTGs shall plan, to the extent practicable, their works such that these ITU--R recommendations and reports are submitted to the relevant SG in time for adoption and approval in accordance with the relevant section of Annex 2, prior to the WRC.
+When preparing ITU-R recommendations and reports to be referenced in the CPM Report, WPs, JWPs, TGs or JTGs shall plan, to the extent practicable, their work such that these ITU--R recommendations and reports are submitted to the relevant SG in time for adoption and approval in accordance with the relevant section of Annex 2, prior to the WRC.

-A1.3.1.5bis The final draft CPM texts prepared by the WPs, TGs or JTGs may be submitted directly to the CPM process, normally at the meeting called to consolidate SG texts into the draft CPM Report, or exceptionally via the relevant SG.
 In some cases, supporting materials that were developed to address WRC agenda items may not be published as ITU-R recommendations or reports but will be contained in WP, JWP, TG or JTG documentation.

+A1.3.1.5bis Not used

 A1.3.1.6 Electronic means of communication (Resolution 167 (Rev. Bucharest, 2022) of the Plenipotentiary Conference) shall be used as far as possible to facilitate the work of, and remote participation in, SGs, WPs, JWPs, TGs, JTGs and other subordinate groups, both during and between their respective meetings.